Top 3 Best Ultralight Spinning Rods– 2019

 Bonus tip, if you break an eyelet on a rod, or forget to run your line through all eyelets, you will drastically increase the likelihood of breaking the rod while fishing.
 The fewer working eyes you have, the less evenly distributed the load will be.
 This goes for all fishing rods.

 When you're selecting a rod size, there are a few things you'll want to consider:

-Typically, longer rods provide better casting, allow for more flex at the tip end of the rod while still maintaining sufficient backbone, and handle fish better in a fight.
-On the other end of the argument, longer rods weight more, and can become unwieldy when fishing in close quarters or dense brush.
+Typically, longer rods provide better casting, allow for more flex at the tip end of the rod while still maintaining sufficient backbone, and provide better leverage when fighting fish.
+On the other end of the argument, longer rods weigh more and can become unwieldy when fishing in close quarters or dense brush.

-As a good compromise, I look for rods in the 6 - 7' range.
+As a good compromise, I typically suggest rods in the 6 - 7' range.
 Any shorter and you will start taking a big penalty to casting distance.

 If you'll be primarily casting lures with this rod, you'll want to find a rod labeled as either fast action or ultra-fast action.
 Fast action rods do not bend as much at the base, but are incredibly flexible at the tip.
 If you'll be doing less casting and more float or bait fishing, I would consider a medium-fast to fast action rod.

 Not all rods are listed with an action.
 To check the rod action, hold it firmly and give it a short, quick flick, as if you were pitching a lure.
 If the majority of the rod length stays static with just the tip deflecting, you're holding a fast action rod.
 If the entire rod seems to bend, you're holding a slower action rod.